 The "Meet the Engineer" trailer used a guitar piece suspiciously similar to a song called, oddly enough, "Someone Else's Song", by the group Wilco.
 When the song was added to the game as main menu music nearly unaltered from the trailer, it was quickly changed out for a Suspiciously Similar Song twice.

-The theme music to online freeware game Legend of Princess is suspiciously similar to the Zelda theme because the game is a takeoff of Zelda.
+The theme music to online freeware game Legend of Princess is suspiciously similar to the Zelda theme because the game is a pastiche of Zelda.

 Earlier versions of Eversion used music from the obscure Famicom game Cocoron for their title screen and first world.
 Version 1.7, however, uses tunes that are clearly suspiciously similar to the original Cocoron music.